PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Assignment 4/README.md

 ## Requirements

 - Signup for an AWS Account [here](https://portal.aws.amazon.com/billing/signup#/start).
-- Install the `requirements.txt` file with command `pip install requirements.txt`
+- Install the `requirements.txt` file with command `pip install -r requirements.txt`
 - Configure AWS CLI
   * Open command line tool of choice on your machine and run `aws configure`.
 Enter your access and secret access keys and leave the default region name and output format as null.